 Don't Miss: Top High-Fiber Foods You Need in Your Life

 Pictured Recipe: All-American Apple Pies

 A medium apple (3-inch diameter) contains 4 grams of fiber; a large apple (3¼-inch diameter) has 5.
 Apples also offer a bit of vitamin C and potassium.

 One cup boasts 4 grams of fiber, plus a healthy dose (30% daily value) of skin-helping vitamin C.

-A medium-size baked sweet potato (2 inches wide, 5 inches long…a little larger than your computer mouse), skin included, offers 5 grams of fiber—for just 103 calories.
-It’s also a nutrition powerhouse: providing 438% daily value of eye-healthy vitamin A (eat these foods to help you see more clearly), 37% daily value of vitamin C, plus some potassium, vitamin E, iron, magnesium and phytochemicals like beta carotene, lutein and zeaxanthin.
+A medium-size baked sweet potato, skin included, offers 5 grams of fiber-for just 103 calories.
+It's also a nutrition powerhouse: providing 438% daily value of eye-healthy vitamin A, 37% daily value of vitamin C, plus some potassium, vitamin E, iron, magnesium and phytochemicals like beta carotene, lutein and zeaxanthin.

-Raspberries are a great source of fiber—some of it soluble in the form of pectin, which helps lower cholesterol.
-One cup of raspberries has 8 grams of fiber.
+Raspberries are a great source of fiber.
+Just one cup of raspberries has 8 grams of fiber.
 Raspberries are also an excellent source of vitamin C.

 One cup of strawberries has a respectable 3 grams of fiber and more than a full day's recommended dose of vitamin C-an antioxidant that helps keep skin healthy.